 Modern dental surgeries are bright and appealing places designed to put the patient at ease.
-A recent article in The Guardian revealed that scientists have even developed a pain-free filling technique which should cut down on the traditional fears associated with a visit to the dentist.
+A recent article in The Guardian revealed that scientists have even developed a pain-free filling technique which should cut down on the traditional fears associated with a visit to the Cosmetic dentist in Hampton.

 Healthy and hygienic